 While voicebots can interpret the spoken voice and communicate in kind, chatbots are text-based messaging solutions that interpret written text and respond using text – facilitating a conversation between bot and user that mimics person-to-person messaging conversations.
 Since a voicebot converts speech to text and text to speech to communicate, it can use the exact same database as your AI chatbot is using.

 Voicebots and chatbots both have their advantages, and you can use both to help provide customers with channels that suit their communication preferences.

 Voicebots can provide several benefits to customer service teams.
 Let’s look at a handful of some of the biggest.

-The touch-tone method, where callers must press specific numbers to be connected to the right department or agent, can be irritating and time-consuming for customers.
+The touch-tone method, where callers must press specific numbers in order to be connected to the right department or agent, can be irritating and time-consuming for customers.

 In contrast, conversational IVR offers a more fluid form of communication, seamlessly connecting callers to the right agent or department and providing the information they need.